Portals to Canaan

 Portals to Canaan is the eighth studio album by Californian death metal band Deeds of Flesh.
 It was released on June 25, 2013 on Unique Leader Records.
 This is the last album to feature Erik Lindmark before his death in 2018.

+David E. Gehlke of Dead Rhetoric rated the album a 7.5 out of 10, writing that the band "compiles harsh vocals with heavy metal instrumentals and alien-like sound effects to generate a mildly psychedelic, strongly aggressive, intergalactic atmosphere."